-Year I Credits 3 Semester I SPORTS SPECIALIZATION-I Course Code SOE PES 010106 C0143 Learning Outcomes At the end of the course, the students will be able to: Explain the fundamentals of the game/event opted by the student.
+Year I GDODEG GDDGY LY YZ LEYOY Y Credits 3 Semester I SPORTS SPECIALIZATION-I Course Code SOE PES 030106 C0143 Learning Outcomes At the end of the course, the students will be able to: Explain the fundamentals of the game/event opted by the student.
 Sketch the ground markings of specific game/event.
 Demonstrate the specific skills and techniques of the selected game/event.
-General out-line of the contents of sports specialization Introduction of the game/sport and historical development with special reference to India, Orientation of the stude play area and equipment used in the game/sport, Important tournaments held at National and Internation Distinguished sports awards and personalities related to the Game/sport.
-Warming-up-General free hand exercise work out using equipment.
-Fundamental skills, Lead up activities, General rules and their interpretations, officials, officiating in class competencies and Intramurals, Marking of the play area.
-Each student teacher is expected to take at least five lessons during the course of the semester.
-Each students is to opt for a particular game/event.
-The student teacher should develop proficiency towards theory part of the game/events in this semester.
-The lessons will be supervised by the faculty members and experts who would demerits and demerits of the concerned lesson and guide them for the future.
-In these lessons, the duration should increase and all the parts of the lesson covered progressively. neral free hand exercises, specific their interpretations, Duties of these teach students is expected and theory part of the particular dexperts who would discuss the and suitable to their age and gender.
-The students shall be encoura availability of specialized faculty. aged to opt for a particular game/event on the
+Course Conte nt Introduction of the game/sport and historical development with special replay area and equipment used in the game/sport, Important tournar Distinguished sports awards and personalities related to the Game/sport. work out using equipment.
+Fundamental skills, Lead up activities, Cofficials, officiating in class competencies and Intramurals, Marking of Each student teacher is expected to take at least five lessons during the to opt for a particular game/event.
+The student teacher should develop game/events in this semester.
+The lessons will be supervised by the fact merits and demerits of the concerned lesson and guide them for the fut increase and all the parts of the lesson covered progressively.
+Course contents in the game of specialization should be chalked out and suitable to their age and gender.
+The students shall be encourage availability of specialized faculty. ments held at Na Warming-up-Gen General rules and the play area. course of the sem proficiency towa culty members and ture.
+In these less tional and International levels, heral free hand exercises, specific their interpretations, Duties of hester.
+Each students is expected ands theory part of the particular dexperts who would discuss the sons, the duration should slowly ering advance level of students

-Year I CLASSROOM TEACHING AND PRACTICAL OF THE CORE THEORY SUBJECTS-I Credits 1 Semester I Course Code SOE PES 010107 C0021 Learning Outcomes At the end of the course, the students will be able to: • Practice of various teaching skills in real classroom situations and develop professional competencies for profession.
-General out-line of the contents of classroom teaching and practical of of the core subje ects Course Content Each student teacher is expected to take at least five lessons during the supervised by the faculty members and experts who would discuss the reguide them for the future.
+Year I CLASSROOM TEACHING AND PRACTICAL OF THE CORE Credits 1 Semester I THEORY SUBJECTS-I Course Code SOE PES 030107 C0021 Learning Outcomes At the end of the course, the students will be able to: • Practice of various teaching skills in real classroom situations and develop professional competencies for profession.
+General out-line of the contents of classroom teaching and practical of the core subje ects Course Content gu pro Each student teacher is expected to take at least five lessons during to supervised by the faculty members and experts who would discuss the guide them for the future.
 In these lessons, the duration should slowly progressively.
-The Students shall demonstrate teaching ability using various teach practical teaching of the core subjects of the semester. merits and demendence and all rits of the concerned lesson and the parts of the lesson covered Teaching leaprocess/Trans sactional g Lecture cum discussion, PowerPoint presentations, assignments, school observation and report, case study, and problem
+The Students shall demonstrate teaching ability using various teaching of the core subjects of the semester. merits and deme rits of the concerned lesson and the parts of the lesson covered Teaching learning process/Transactional Strategies Lecture cum discussion, PowerPoint presentations, assignments, school observation and report, case solving, brainstorming report, case study, and problem